 18 stars acclaimed actors including Harry Kirton (from Peaky Blinders), Aimee Kelly (BAFTA nominated BBC Wolfblood star), Shaquille Ali-Yebuah (from Netflix’s iBOY) and Steve Oram (from TV series The End of the F***ing World) and dramatises what happens to a group of friends when one of them is electrocuted whilst trespassing on the railway.

-'18' is live on YouTube and had been viewed well over 2 million times within it's first six weeks.
+18' is live on YouTube and had been viewed well over 2 million times within the first six weeks.
 Most recent views total almost 4 million.
 It's had almost 60,000 likes and over 9,000 comments.

 Most importantly, almost 60% of all views are by our core audience of 13-24 year olds.